EkaSe/Calculator/Calculator/MyLibrary/CollectionConclusion.md

 ```

 ###### Select
-Returns new IEnumerable collection, containing all new elements created by applying selector to each element in the source collection
+Returns new IEnumerable collection, containing all new elements created by applying selector to each element in the source collection.
+This method is implemented by using deferred execution.
 ```c#
 IEnumerable<TResult> Select<TSource, TResult>(
     this IEnumerable<TSource> source,